odubno/gauss-naive-bayes/README.md

 The [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set is a collection of 4 dimensional features that define 3 different types of flower species.

-Click the, `Click to expand` to view the Python code in each section.
+In some sections you'll see `Click to expand`.
+Click it to view the Python code.

 ## Iris Data Set: